Skip to main content

 Loop in a Loop

 You can place a loop inside another loop — this is called a nested loop.
 The inner loop completes all its iterations for each single iteration of the outer loop.
+You already saw this pattern in Section 03 (Squares); now let's formalise it.

 Use a nested loop to draw a ring of squares: an outer loop runs 8 times, and each iteration draws one complete square (inner loop), then turns the pen by 45° to position it for the next square.